Pelinu97/semiconductor-supply-chain-analysis/README.md

 ---

-9. Limitations
+9. DATA Limitations

-- All data is sourced from open-source materials and may contain reporting delays
-- No classified or proprietary datasets were used
-- Quantitative modeling is limited to publicly available indicators
-- Geopolitical projections are scenario-based, not predictive
+    Semiconductor supply chain analysis relies on publicly available industry data, corporate disclosures, and government publications.
+Data availability, reporting methodologies, and market estimates may vary between sources.
+This assessment therefore focuses on structural trends rather than precise predictive forecasting.

 ---

 10. Conclusion

 The semiconductor sector represents a structurally concentrated and geopolitically sensitive system.
-Taiwan’s role as a manufacturing hub creates systemic vulnerability in the global technology ecosystem.
+Taiwan’s role as a manufacturing hub creates a significant concentrations risk within the global technology ecosystem.
 US–China competition is accelerating fragmentation of this system, with significant indirect consequences for third-party economies such as Turkey.

 Future developments will likely be shaped by: